asahi417/firstcut/README.md

 docker-compose -f docker-compose.yml up
 ```

-As default, it works as a local service,
-but the app can run with firebase backend as well, which requires
+The app runs with firebase backend, and so requires
 [credentials for connecting to firebase storage](assets/FIREBASE.md)
 to be included in [docker-composer](./docker-compose.yml) file.

 To deploy the image to gcp project, see [here](assets/DEPLOY_GCP.md).

 ## Service